 Workplace Safety Tips Every Employee Should Know

 Workplace injuries are quite common, and can happen in a blink of an eye.
-According to the California Department of Industrial Relations, there were 549,543 workers’ compensation claims filed last year in California.
+In fact, every seven seconds a worker is injured.
 Workplace injuries can be avoided with a safe work environment, incorporation of workplace safety tips, and communication among and between employees and employers.

 Workplace Safety – Protect Yourself Against Injuries

 For the workplace to be safe there needs to be recognition and awareness of safety hazards.
 Once that happens, employers and employees can begin to practice safety precautions to avoid injuries.
 According to Arbill, these workplace safety tips will help you to protect yourself and others against potential workplace injuries: